9.5 6 Back Up Files With File History

 Step 1: Connect Your External Drive or Network Location

 First, connect your external hard drive to your computer.
-If you're using a network location, ensure that your computer is connected to the network and that you have the necessary permissions to access the shared folder.
+If you're using a network location, confirm that your computer is connected to the network and that you have the necessary permissions to access the shared folder.

 Step 2: Access File History Settings